 They are packed with hidden vegetables so if you or your child is a burger and sauce in a bun type, then, at least, you can include some nourishing goodies in the burger patty.

 I believe there's nothing better than a home made Hamburger cooked on the barbecue.
 It's also a great way to introduce extra veggies into your kids meals.

-- 500 grams of organic or grass fed beef mince just regular mince, not low fat
+- 500 grams organic or grass-fed beef mince

-- 2 tablespoons of fresh Italian herbs like basil and or parsley leaves picked
+- 2 tablespoons fresh Italian herbs like basil and or parsley leaves picked

 - Sea salt and pepper to taste